Editor's PickExclusive Interview With Stefan Ćertić, CTO Of ETalc Technologies

 If you purchase via links on our reader-supported site, we may receive affiliate commissions.

-Stefan has spent over 15 years working as CTO and Lead Consultant with some of the leading mobile companies across the world.
+Stefan has spent over 15 years working as CTO and Lead Consultant with some leading mobile companies worldwide.

 Here Are His Responses To Our Questions:

-1. Question: Over the years, you have been garnered practical experience in the Mobile and Security industry.
+1. Question: You have garnered practical experience in the Mobile and Security industry over the years.
 How has the journey been so far?

 Stefan Ćertić:

-At the very beginning, it’s important to properly understand the challenges of the Mobile Industry.
-It was a matter of a single decade between the environment in which Mobile Communication was expensive and therefore exclusive to a small group of high-grade individuals who can afford it out of reach for the wide consumer market – only to quickly get us to where we are – everyone carries at least one if not more devices in their pocket.
+At the very beginning, it’s essential to understand the challenges of the Mobile Industry properly.
+It was a matter of a single decade between the environment in which Mobile Communication was expensive and therefore exclusive to a small group of high-grade individuals who could afford it out of reach for the broad consumer market – only to quickly get us to where we are – everyone carries at least one if not more devices in their pocket.

-Huge demand required rapid development which comes with the price tag of a heavy unregulated market, and as such, making it one of the most significant security concerns.
+Huge demand required rapid development, which comes with the price tag of a heavily unregulated market, and as such, making it one of the most significant security concerns.
 Technology developed way faster than national or international regulators could follow up.
-Vendors were put into a position to come up with solutions overnight and support the business and these Lucrative businesses emerged on every corner.
+Vendors were put into a position to develop solutions overnight and support the business, and these Lucrative businesses emerged on every corner.

-By early 2013, initial topology flaws are expensive to address as they required infrastructural changes.
-Simply, Network Protocols were not designed to support a number of users.
-SIGTRAN, at one side, managed to cut significant leased links costs of roaming partners by simply tunneling SS7 (STP / SCTP) through regular Internet compared to these old ladies E1/T1 (kids are unlikely to remember).
+By early 2013, initial topology flaws were expensive to address as they required infrastructural changes.
+Simply put, network protocols were not designed to support several users.
+SIGTRAN, on one side, managed to cut significant leased links costs of roaming partners by simply tunneling SS7 (STP / SCTP) through regular Internet compared to these old ladies E1/T1 (kids are unlikely to remember).

-We were in a situation finding both Active and Passive IMSI catchers everywhere.
-I could confidently say it went out of control on a global scale.
-Someone needed to speak out loud within the academic and professional community.
+We were in a situation where we found both Active and Passive IMSI catchers everywhere.
+I could say it went out of stock globally.
+Someone needs to speak out loud within the academic and professional community.

-Hopefully, I managed to help a bit by publishing that famous 2FA Vulnerabilities research paper and demonstration as well as remote SIM cloning leading to strong debate within GSMA back in the days.
+Hopefully, I managed to help by publishing that famous 2FA Vulnerabilities research paper and demonstration, as well as remote SIM cloning, leading to intense debate within GSMA back in the day.

-Quickly after a lot of smart solutions were incorporated.
-These Home Location Registers were not returning IMSI anymore, we witnessed the birth of TMSI.
-It was a good sign we started investing in security.
-With the recent Diameter implementation, more flaws were addressed.
-We are far from being 100% secure, but you know the saying:
+Quickly after, a lot of intelligent solutions were incorporated.
+These Home ocation Registers were not returning IMSI anymore, we witnessed the birth of TMSI.
+It was a go d sign we started investing in security.
+With the re ent Diameter implementation, more flaws were addressed.
+We are far rom being 100% secure, but you know the saying:

 “Security is always threated as unnecessary expense till you get a breach.
 Suddenly everyone is raising question why no-one predicted” – Mobile Security is no exception.